This post may contain affiliate links. For more information, please read the full disclosure policy here.

-My need to visit Chicago began when I started watching the Chicago TV series franchise: “Fire,” “P.D.,” and “Med.”
+My need to visit Chicago began when I started watching the Chicago TV series franchise: Fire, PD and Med.
 They made me want to see the city for myself, so I made it happen.
 I am so glad I did because Chicago is an excellent place.
 From its food to its architecture and its pier, it has a lot going for it.
-Here are the top five things I recommend you do when visiting Chicago for the first time.
+Here are the top five things to do in Chicago, if you’re visiting for the first time.

 Michigan Avenue, or the Magnificent Mile, is a great place to begin.
 Enjoy shopping up a storm on the avenue, or visit the 360 Chicago Observation Deck at the John Hancock Centre.
 From its 94th-floor position, visitors will get an unparalleled view of Chicago’s impressive cityscape.
 Next on the Michigan Avenue list is visiting the Riverwalk and admiring the city’s impressive skyscrapers.

 2. Visit Millennium Park

 Can you go to Chicago and not see Cloud Gate, also known as The Bean?
 Enjoy getting your bean selfie – I sure did!
 Other must-see areas in the park include the Crown Fountain and Wrigley Square.
 In summer, enjoy a show at the Jay Pritzker Pavilion, and in winter, go ice skating at McCormick Tribune Plaza.
 Don’t forget to walk across the BP Bridge to Buckingham Fountain, which is opposite the lake.
 It definitely has a British influence.